 Even if your swallow study shows minimal swallowing problems, it is time to begin considering if you will use a feeding tube.
 ALS will progress and swallowing will become hazardous.
 There really is no point in waiting.
-Caring for an unused PEG tube is a simple matter of a quick wash of the stoma with soap and water and putting a few ounces of water down it daily.
+Caring for an unused feeding tube is a simple matter of a quick wash of the stoma with soap and water and putting a few ounces of water down it daily.
 Many people have trouble swallowing pills when swallowing problems first start.
 Crushing them and putting them through the tube makes life easier.
 When you can no longer feed yourself, a can of formula is a time saver.
 Breakfast from a can really helps shorten the time and effort of getting you up in the morning.
 And you can continue to eat normally until that becomes unsafe.
 Many people begin by using the feeding tube for quick meals and supplemental feedings.
 Later the tube is the main source of food and eating is for pleasure.

 When to get a feeding tube is generally thought of as being determined by the onset of swallowing problems.
 While that is true, the degree of breathing problems is also very important in determining when to have a feeding tube put in.
 The usual recommendation is to have the feeding tube put in when your breathing capacity falls to around 50%.
 Even though you may not need the feeding tube for food and water yet, putting the tube in early greatly reduces problems.
 A breathing crisis during the procedure is unlikely and you will be all around healthier if it is done before you have trouble eating and drinking.

-The PEG tube can be put in later but problems are more likely.
+The feeding tube can be put in later but problems are more likely.
 Placing a feeding tube when breathing problems are advanced is complicated by difficulty keeping the patient well oxygenated while under anesthesia and, if intubation and a vent is needed, it may be difficult to get off the vent afterward.
 Another problem with delaying feeding tube placement happens as the diaphragm, the muscle that stretches across the bottom of the rib cage, weakens, allowing the stomach to move upward under the edge of the rib cage.
 That makes positioning the feeding tube through the abdomen into the stomach more difficult.

-The first PEG tube may be a long, opaque, rubber-like tube, a clear soft plastic tube, or it may be a clear soft plastic that extends only about six inches out from the skin.
+The first feeding tube may be a long, opaque, rubber-like tube, a clear soft plastic tube, or it may be a clear soft plastic that extends only about six inches out from the skin.

-The first tube is surgically placed.
-Your doctor may want to do it in the operating room or just as outpatient procedure in the Endoscopy Center.
 The first tube is nearly always held in the stomach by a flat or mushroom shaped disk rather than a balloon as may be used for replacement tubes.
 Further up the tube is another bumper or pair of plastic wings.
 This bumper encircles the tube but isn't attached to it so that it can be slid up or down the tube.
 It has a firm grip on the tube though, and won't slide by itself.
 The purpose of this bumper is to stabilize the tube and to keep the tube from being sucked into the stomach by normal digestive action.
 The inner bumper or balloon would then block the flow of food into the intestines.

 The first tube may be a single tube or may contain another separate tube inside it.
 At the top of the tube are one or two ports.
 Note: These are the most common configurations for the first tube, but there are other types.
 Again, knowing which type you have and being given the package it came in, complete with an illustration of the tube, is very helpful.